Number of Jobs

 |This Job is Ranked in|

-Most healthcare workers have that one go-to tool they use to measure the extent of patient illness or injury.
+Most health care workers have one go-to tool they use to treat or measure patient illness or injury.
 For surgeons, it’s scalpels.
 For clinical lab technicians, it’s microscopes.
-For radiologic technologists, it’s three instruments: X-ray generators, computed tomography (CT), and magnetic resonance imaging (MRI) machines.
-Technologists rely on imaging equipment daily, using it to assist lead technicians in taking body images and then reading and examining what those images reveal.
+But for radiologic technologists, it’s three instruments: X-ray generators, computed tomography and magnetic resonance imaging machines.
+Technologists rely on imaging equipment, which they use to assist lead technicians in taking body images and examining what those images reveal.
 Myke Kudlas, chief academic officer of the American Society of Radiologic Technologists, says the profession’s unpredictability is its greatest selling point.
 “You’re never quite sure what the next patient is going to present,” he says.
-“Even if you’re doing chest X-rays, you might have somebody in a wheelchair, or somebody who can’t get out of a gurney, or somebody young and able to jump up and do whatever, but they are all going to be a little different.
+“Even if you’re doing chest X-rays, you might have somebody in a wheelchair, or somebody who can’t get out of a gurney ... they are all going to be a little different.
 The variety in the work is very exciting.”
-Most radiologic technologists are employed at state, local, and private hospitals, physicians’ offices, and in medical and diagnostic laboratories.
+Most radiologic technologists are employed at state, local and private hospitals, physicians’ offices and in medical and diagnostic laboratories.